Xela3026/yabbr-docs/docs/channels/sender-ids.md

 Sender IDs are like email addresses, but for phone messages instead of emails.
 They send and receive phone messages like calls or texts.
-In <BrandName/>, Sender IDs are necessary for outbound messaging.
+In <BrandName type="name"/>, Sender IDs are necessary for outbound messaging.
 They need to be registered within the platform before you can use them across your workspace.

-<BrandName/> offers three main forms of Sender IDs:
+<BrandName type="name"/> offers three main forms of Sender IDs:

-Virtual Numbers: These are rented from <BrandName/>.
+Virtual Numbers: These are rented from <BrandName type="name"/>.
 They offer both inbound and outbound functionality.
 This is the only Sender ID type with inbound functionality.
-Therefore, they are the only Sender IDs you can use in <BrandName/> Chat.
+Therefore, they are the only Sender IDs you can use in Chat.
 Refer to our documentation on Virtual Numbers for comprehensive details.

 Alpha Codes: Alpha Codes are alphanumeric (numbers and letters) strings typically representing your brand.
 These are special because recipients receive phone messages from an alphanumeric string rather than a phone number.
 However, it's important to note that Alpha Codes lack inbound functionality; recipients cannot respond to messages sent via Alpha Codes.

 Personal 'BYO' Numbers: This option involves using your existing personal phone numbers as Sender IDs within your workspace.
-While recipients can respond to messages sent from these numbers, these responses will only appear on your personal phones. <BrandName/> cannot access these responses, rendering inbound functionality unavailable.
+While recipients can respond to messages sent from these numbers, these responses will only appear on your personal phones. <BrandName type="name"/> cannot access these responses, rendering inbound functionality unavailable.

 :::info Important
-Alpha Codes and personal numbers have to be verified by <BrandName/> before you can use them in your workspace.
+Alpha Codes and personal numbers have to be verified by <BrandName type="name"/> before you can use them in your workspace.
 :::

 ## Setup